- Concrete Pool Deck Info

 Options available are poured-in-place concrete, pre-cast concrete material, tile, and natural stone (pavers, flagstone, etc.).
 Learn more about Concrete Pool Deck Surfaces.

 Poured concretePoured concrete allows the coping to be one unit with the pool deck, incorporating the coping right over the edge of the pool so that there is no break in the finish on the horizontal plane.
 This method can help to make a small area around the pool look much bigger, and give the deck cleaner lines.

 Z Poolforms, designed by Concrete Countertop Solutions, for forming coping, are made from hard PVC plastic and lock directly into the liner track on vinyl liner pools or into a special receiver track on concrete and fiberglass pools.
 Rubber form liners are then inserted into the forms, giving users a variety of different profiles and textures to choose from.
 Z Poolforms are reusable and easy to install, saving contractors time and effort during installation, and ensuring more consistent results than traditional Styrofoam forms.
 Watch a video of how the forms work.

 Review these concrete forming supplies from a variety of manufacturers.
 Multiple edge shapes are available.

 Natural stoneNatural stone or brick coping offers the warmth, texture and sturdiness of stone.
-Materials ranging from quarried granite, to limestone to natural fieldstone offer beautiful and long lasting coping solutions.
-In working with natural stone, it is very important to specify consistent coping thickness for this most visible pool element.
+Materials ranging from quarried granite, to limestone or natural fieldstone, offer beautiful and long lasting coping solutions.
+When working with natural stone, it is very important to specify consistent coping thickness for this most visible pool element.